Eyescale/Consensus/README.txt

 	2.2.
 Consensus entities
-	Consensus entities extend the notion of Consensus items to allow multi-dimensional connections and triple-based aggregation.
-They incorporate the full topological information related to each entity in the entity definition itself.
+	Consensus entities extend the notion of Consensus items to allow multi-dimensional connections and triple-based aggregation, by incorporating the full topological information related to each entity in the entity definition itself.

 	The Consensus data model aims at being simple and universal, and relies on the